DUNE/dune_plot_style/README.md

 setup dune_plot_style v01_00
 ```

-At this point you should be able to `#include "DUNEStyle.h"` or `from dunestyle import ...` as described in the following sections.
+At this point you should be able to `#include "DUNEStyle.h"` or `from dunestyle import ...` as described in [How to use the stylistic coding tools](#2-how-to-use-the-stylistic-coding-tools) below.

 ### Standalone Python setup